Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 These come in the form of a ‘content marketing platform’, which helps you:

-Semrush also provides ‘Compose with AI’ option; this works in a similar way to the increasingly popular ChatGPT tool, writing short sections of texts based on prompts you give it.
+Semrush also provides an ‘SE Writing Assistant’ feature; this works in a similar way to the increasingly popular ChatGPT tool, writing short sections of texts based on prompts you give it.
 In my tests I found this worked pretty well, especially when I was prompting it to create factual content.

-However, you will have to pay extra to get the most out of this AI feature: by default it only writes 1,500 words for you per month.
-A $49 per-month fee extends this to a more practical 200,000 word limit.
+However, you will have to pay extra to get the most out of the Writing Assistant: by default it only lets you produce 500 to 2,000 words per month (depending on plan).
+A $20 per-month add-on fee gives you access to a more practical 10,000 word limit.

 Ultimately Semrush’s content marketing tools are very helpful in quite a few contexts.
 However, you do have to be on a more expensive plan — Semrush’s $249.95 ‘Guru’ plan or higher — to gain access to them.